Vapnik-Chervonenkis Dimension of Axis-Parallel Cuts: Introduction

 The VC dimension of a set of subsets has been introduced by Vapnik and Chervonenkis \cite{VapCher71, VapCher74} to measure its complexity.
 The VC dimension of a real-valued function space $\mathcal{F}$ is then the VC dimension of $\left\{\{x ; \ f(x)\geqslant 0\} ; \ f\in \mathcal{F}\right\}$.
 In particular, the VC dimension of sets of classifiers or regressors appears commonly in the statistical learning area when evaluating their performance.\\ For example, Vapnik's theory in the classification framework is now widely known (see \cite{DevGyoLug96} for instance): let $(X,Y)$ be a couple of variables taking values in $\R^d\times \{0;1\}$, and let $\Ll$ be a sample of $n$ independent replications of $(X,Y)$.
 If $\hat{f}$ is a classifier minimizing the average misclassification rate of $\Ll$ on a set of classifiers having finite VC dimension $V$, then, without further assumption on the distribution $\P$ of $(X,Y)$, the performance of $\hat{f}$ is evaluated as follows:

 where $\E_{\Ll}$ denotes the expectation with respect to the sample distribution, $bias(\hat{f})$ denotes the bias of the classifier $\hat{f}$, and $C_1$ and $C_2$ are absolute constants.\\

 Functional estimates defined on partitions of $\R^d$ are often used to estimate relationships between two variables $X\in \R^d$ and $Y\in \{0;1\}$ or $Y\in \R$ (such as histograms, piecewise polynomials, or splines for example).
 In many cases, the VC dimension of the set of subsets used to construct the partition appears inside risk bounds when evaluating the performance of such estimators.
 For example, if the set used is the set of all half-spaces of $\R^d$, often its VC dimension $d+1$ has to be taken into account.\\ When $d$ is large, it is often computationally easier to construct partitions using axis-parallel cuts.
-For example, some theoretical developments on dyadic partitions of $\R^2$ are given in \cite{Don97, Aka11}, and the VC dimension of axis-parallel cuts appears more particularly in the results obtained on the performance of classification and regression binary decision trees (CART) introduced by Breiman {\it et. al} \cite{Brei84} in 1984, and theoretically studied in \cite{Nob02, GeyNed05, Gey12, GeyMar11}.
+For example, some theoretical developments on dyadic partitions of $\R^2$ are given in \cite{Don97, Aka11}, and the VC dimension of axis-parallel cuts appears more particularly in the results obtained on the performance of classification and regression binary decision trees (CART) introduced by Breiman {\it et. al} \cite{Brei84} in 1984, and theoretically studied in \cite{Nob02, GeyNed05, Gey12, GeyMar12}.
+In particular, it is to be found in the results of \cite{GeyMar12} that the VC dimension of axis-parallel cuts is of order $\log_2 d$.